Billy Green (scout): Tribute

 The book of poetry "Never Counting the Cost" (2012), by Raymond Souster and Les Green, recounts the War of 1812 and Billy Green the Scout.
 Souster won the Governor General's Award and the Order of Canada.
 Published by The Battered Silicon Dispatch Box, Eugenia, Ontario.

 Media

-Stan Rogers popularised Billy Green's exploits in the song "Billy Green the Scout" on the album 'From Coffee House to Concert Hall'.
+Stan Rogers popularized Billy Green's exploits in the song "Billy Green the Scout" on the album 'From Coffee House to Concert Hall'.
 Billy's story was also celebrated by singer George Fox.